-Due to your generous support, we are funding Phd student, James Thetford.
+Due to your generous support, we are funding PhD student, James Thetford.

 James is investigating the interplay between ethnicity, the microbiome and DNA damage in prostate cancer to understand how the microbiome of different ethnicities influences tumour biology and prostate cancer progression.
 He is looking at the influence of the microbiome on immune response, the extent of DNA damage and clinical outcome in patients of differing ethnicity.
 This is the first UK-based study investigating whether racial differences in microbiome are associated with prostate cancer among Black, White and Asian men.